onelogin/onelogin-ruby-sdk/README.md

     puts user.firstname
 end

+# List the first name of all users starting with the 2nd user
+# `each` accepts a start param to skip first x results
+client.get_users.each(1) do |user|
+    puts user.firstname
+end

 # List the first 5 users with the name of Joe
 client.get_users(firstname: 'Joe').take(5).each do |user|
     puts "#{user.firstname} #{user.lastname}"